emptybraces/Unity-Localization/README.md

 ![image](https://github.com/emptybraces/Unity_Localization/assets/1441835/20063736-7528-4e2c-b0fe-90a46a4dd7dd)

-- Place a text file that defined word list for each language to be supported in the StreamingAssets file.
-Keys and values are separated by white space or tab.
-Also the key can have array value, which must begin with a white space or tab.
+- Place a text file that defines the word list for each language to be supported in the StreamingAssets folder.
+Keys and values are separated by spaces or tabs.
+The key can also have an array value that must begin with a space or tab.

 ![image](https://github.com/emptybraces/Unity_Localization/assets/1441835/cbe15108-09d1-48a7-af7e-dcd328c4e83d)

 - AssetPostprocessor is implemented, and the word list file in the folder specified in Settings will automatically create LID.cs when detect to updated.
-It can also be called manually from "Assets/Localization/Create LID.cs".
+It can also be run manually from "Assets/Localization/Create LID.cs".

 ![image](https://github.com/emptybraces/Unity_Localization/assets/1441835/e3f33611-fa33-45ca-9456-8923b1b0ad80)